Chaste/Chaste/docs/joss-paper/paper.md

 Chaste is designed to be modular and extensible, providing libraries for common scientific computing infrastructure such as linear algebra operations, finite element meshes, and ordinary and partial differential equation solvers.
 This infrastructure is used by libraries for specific applications, such as continuum mechanics, cardiac models, and cell-based models.
-The software engineering techniques used to develop Chaste are intended to ensure code quality, re-usablity and reliability.
+The software engineering techniques used to develop Chaste are intended to ensure code quality, re-usability and reliability.
 Primary applications of the software include cardiac and respiratory physiology, cancer and developmental biology.

 ## The software

-Chaste is available on GitHub (https://github.com/Chaste/Chaste), and the current stable release is version 2019.1.
+Chaste is available on GitHub [https://github.com/Chaste/Chaste](https://github.com/Chaste/Chaste), and the current stable release is version 2019.1.
 Please see the Readme.md file on the Github repository for links to the Chaste wiki and install guides.

 Previous publications about Chaste have detailed the rationale for, and design principles behind, Chaste [@Pitt-Francis2009Chaste], as well as the main application areas of Chaste up to 2013 [@Mirams2013Chaste].